“Jura is one of the last wildernesses in the UK.”

 There are so many walks and treks to enjoy at Ardfin, from an easy 3 mile / 5 kms out-and-back walk to Loch a' Bhaile-Mhargaidh (or Market Loch), the water source of Jura whisky, to a more challenging 10 mile /16.5 kms trek to the Paps of Jura, on the most northernmost point of the island.
 The first section of this walk follows a rough track to Barnhill - the remote house where George Orwell completed 1984 - before continuing to the old Kinuachdraschd harbour and onto the furthest tip of Jura.
 Other walks take in the wild Gulf of Corryvreckan and its famous whirlpool.

 Ardfin offers exclusive access to all of Jura's (1) and Islay's (10) distilleries.
-Visiting the Jura Distillery is an easy drive, but exploring all Islay has to offer will take several days, visiting and tasting a "wee dram" at Ardbeg, Ardnahoe, Bowmore, Bruichladdich, Bunnahabhain, Caol ila, Kilchoman, Laphroaig, Lagavulin and Port Ellen.
+Visiting the Jura Distillery is an easy drive, but exploring all Islay has to offer will take several days, visiting and tasting a "wee dram" at Arberg, Ardnahoe, Bowmore, Bruichladdich, Bunnahabhain, Caoi ila, Kilchoman, Laphroaig, Lagavulin and Port Ellen.
 Gin and Rum are also distilled on Jura, while Islay offers two gins at Bruichladdich and Nerabus Distilleries.

 Half a day sea kayaking allows you to explore the bay and its surrounding skerries.
 A full day’s excursion allows four or five hours in the kayaks, covering seven to ten miles, with plenty of opportunities to explore islands on foot.
 Along the way you will spot seals, herons, Arctic terns, black guillemots and even the elusive otter in its natural environment.